grafana/loki/docs/configuration/README.md

 # cassandra, or boltdb.
 store: <string>

 # Which store to use for the chunks.
-Either aws, aws-dynamo, azure, gcp,
+Either aws, azure, gcp,
 # bigtable, gcs, cassandra, swift or filesystem.
 If omitted, defaults to the same
 # value as store.
 [object_store: <string>]